East African Community: Demographics

-Religion

 Languages

-Kiswahili, English and French are designated as the official languages of the EAC, with Swahili designated for development as the lingua franca of the community.
-Within the EAC, there are three countries whose official language is French: the Democratic Republic of the Congo, Rwanda and Burundi.
+English is the official language of the EAC.
+Kiswahili was designated for development as the lingua franca of the community in 2000 with French added as a lingua franca in 2021.
+Given this, there is an ongoing effort to elevate French to an official language, with France and the EAC signing an agreement in March 2020 to elevate French as an official language of the EAC alongside English.
+France is financing around €42,500 toward the project, which has seen delays due to the Covid-19 pandemic.
 Numerous local languages are also spoken: for example, there are 56 local languages spoken in Uganda, 125 in Tanzania, 72 in South Sudan and 67 local languages in Kenya.
 Kinyarwanda is spoken in Rwanda and Uganda.
 There are over 200 local languages spoken in the DRC.
 Lingala is widely spoken in the western Democratic Republic of Congo, with about 15 million speakers and Kiswahili with 23 million speakers across the country.